DannyChambers/component-inspector/readme.md

 - Detected System: Displays if a system is detected.
 - Component Instances: Shows the total number of component instances found.
 - Unique Components: Lists the number of unique components.
-- Themes Select: Dropdown to switch between available themes.
 - Highlight Components Select: Dropdown to choose a component to highlight.
 Includes a 'None' option to remove highlights.

 4. Select a component to highlight: Choose a component from the 'Highlight Components' dropdown.
 The selected component will be visually highlighted on the webpage.
-5. Change theme: If there are multple themes, select a different theme from the 'Themes' dropdown to apply it.